Summary

 This kept players from being overwhelmed or getting all nodes in quick succession, and gave another visual indicator for knowledge-based progress. -

-Finally, I placed textures and props with the art team to ground our spaces without breaking compositions or sightlines.
+Finally, I placed textures and props with the art team to ground our spaces without breaking compositions or line-of-sight.

 Each potential prop combo for different graph states had to work visually, so set-dressing required a lot of testing and revision.